Matthew Eidem, MD

 WHAT TO EXPECT IN A COLONOSCOPY PROCEDURE

-A colonoscopy is a procedure performed by your Plano, TX gastroenterologist to directly visualize the lining of the colon and rectum using a flexible scope with a camera and a light on the end of it.
-During the procedure the patient is sedated and is therefore painless.
-The procedure takes only 20-30 minutes to perform.
+A colonoscopy is a procedure performed by your Plano, TX gastroenterologist to directly visualize the lining of the colon and rectum using a flexible scope with a camera and light at its tip.
+During the procedure, the patient is sedated and is therefore painless.
+The procedure takes only 20-30 minutes.

-Dr. Eidem’s team of trained nurses and technicians ensure the patients’ privacy is of upmost importance throughout the procedure.
-As a gastroenterologist in Plano, TX, Dr. Eidem has a lot of patients that are concerned about their privacy, so he felt it was important to note that most of your body is completely covered during the procedure and the staff is focused on the screen helping the gastroenterologist look for polyps.
+Dr. Eidem’s team of trained nurses and technicians ensures that the patients’ privacy is of utmost importance throughout the procedure.
+As a gastroenterologist in Plano, TX, Dr. Eidem has many patients who are concerned about their privacy, so he felt it was important to note that most of your body is completely covered during the procedure and that the staff is focused on the screen, helping the gastroenterologist look for polyps.

 Colonoscopy Prep